 Do you require a minimum GRE score?
 Will a low score on the GRE automatically disqualify

-Verbal and Quantitative scores in combination with other application materials.
+my application?
+No. We evaluate the GRE score in combination with other application materials.
 We

 read each application as a whole and look for signs that an applicant will succeed

 in a graduate-level program of study.
 Your GRE score is one indicator of future academic success.

 What exactly is the Graduate Record Exam (GRE)?
 How is it scored?
 The best source of accurate and up-to-date information on the GRE can be found at

 the official GRE website.
 The GRE is designed to measure verbal, quantitative, and writing and argumentation

 skills.
 The GRE general test does not test specific knowledge in any subject.
 The

 Verbal and Quantitative sections of the exam consist of multiple-choice questions.